Simaosx/download.me/README.md

 ===========
 This is simple file exchanging service (much like rghost).

-Install (order of steps doesn't matter):
+Install:
-1. create db & user and change config accordingly
+1. create db & user and change `config.php` accordingly
-2. install dependencies with `composer install`

 Features :
 ---------